Do you want to completely immerse yourself in your gaming environment? If so, go ahead and get yourself

 There are a number of different factors that make for a good gaming experience.
-However, one of the most important aspects is undoubtedly the sound, and some of the best gaming headsets are available for less than $400.
+However, one of the most important aspects is undoubtedly the sound, and some of the best gaming headsets are available for less than a few hundred dollars.
 There’s nothing quite like the sound of rattling bullets and thunderous explosions to really make you feel — deep down in your bones — like you’re in the game that you’re playing.

 Best Haptic Gaming Headset

 Haptic feedback in headsets, i.e., the ability of the headset to vibrate in response to certain events, is a pretty new feature.
 It’s a feature available specifically in gaming headsets, but there’s still a lot of contention about it.
 A lot of people are of the opinion that haptic feedback in gaming headsets is simply distracting, jarring, or even painful.